emarkham/connectivitytest/README.md

 # connectivitytest

-This is a shitty script that replicates (9) in NetWiz.
-Sometimes it's easier to troubleshoot what's going on from your own laptop than to try from the USB console.
+This is a work-in-progress script that replicates (9) in NetWiz.
+Sometimes it's easier to troubleshoot what's going on from your own laptop than to use the SkySecure Server USB console.

  "Why not just run the (9) script from your laptop," you ask?